diegodlh/browser-extension/README.md

 Once this is done you should be able to load the `build/` directory as an unpacked extension.

+Use `settings/firefox-prod-self.json` for self distribution, instead of distribution through AMO (addons.mozilla.org).
+This includes the update_url field in the manifest.json file to handle automatic updates of the self distributed extension.

 The extension code has a test suite, which you can run using:

     npm test